lavarthan/Research-paper-search-engine/ReadME.md

 ## what is PaperLooker?
 This package is the research paper search engine mainly build on the papers available at [pureportal coventry university publication][1]

-> This is will verify the email address.
 ### How to install
 > STEP 1: Clone the repository